Roskilde University: History

 The university was founded in 1972 and was initially intended as an alternative to the traditional Danish universities which had been the scene of several student uprisings in the late 1960s.
 The students considered the traditional universities undemocratic and controlled by the professors and wanted more influence as well as more flexible teaching methods.

 In the 1970s the university was known for its very liberal education as opposed to the usual lectures provided by the more traditional universities of Copenhagen and Aarhus.
 The focus was shifted from traditional lectures to group orientated methods and projects rather than traditional exams.

 Back in 1972, these educational ideas were both unorthodox and controversial, but the traditional universities in Denmark have now adopted much of the original RU concept themselves, not least the concept of group project work, which is today a recognised academic method.
-RU can also be said to have brought to Denmark the Anglo-Saxon concepts of interdisciplinarity and less well-defined boundaries between academic fields.
+RU can also be said to have brought to Denmark the concepts of interdisciplinarity and less well-defined boundaries between academic fields, which originated in English-language academia.

+In 2025 Roskilde University came under pressure for allowing many students and associated family members into the country, triggering a substantial increase in numbers of students from Nepal an Bangadesh.
+Prime Minister Mette Frederiksen stated, that universities were apparently running their own immigration policy, undermining government policies.
+More stringent access restrictions at universities and policies to ban spouses followed in late 2025, taking effect in 2026.
+Roskilde University closed it's master's degree program "Business Administration and Leadership" as a consequence.

 Organization and administration

 The university is governed by a board consisting of 9 members: 5 members recruited outside the university form the majority of the board, 1 member is appointed by the scientific staff, 1 member is appointed by the administrative staff, and 2 members are appointed by the university students.
 The Rector is appointed by the university board.
-The rector in turn appoints deans and deans appoint heads of departments.
+The rector in turn appoints deans, and deans appoint heads of departments.
 There is no faculty senate and faculty is not involved in the appointment of rector, deans, or department heads.
 Hence the university has no faculty governance.

+Partnerships

+Roskilde University is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

 Degree programs

 Roskilde University offers higher education at bachelor-, master, and PhD levels within four main areas: humanities, humanistic technologies, social science and science.
 The traditional educational setup at RU was based on two years of general studies in one of the main scientific areas and four years of specialization.
-Today, the university follows the general educational structure in Denmark based on three years of bachelor studies qualifying for a two-year master study.
+Today, the university follows the general educational structure in Denmark, based on three years of bachelor studies qualifying for a two-year master study.

 Roskilde University has 4 departments (institutes) specializing in very different areas from Mathematics to International Development: